top of page

 William G. Sutherland, DO, was the instigator of this research.
 In the 1920s he challenged the widely spread assumption that the cranial bones fuse after birth.
 He found that this was not the case.
 This was the basis for what is now known as "Cranial Osteopathy", where the focus is on the "sutures" or articulations between the cranial bones.

-CranioSacral Therapy focuses on alleviating these restrictions, enabling the Central Nervous System to function at a higher level and assisting the body to self-correct.
+CranioSacral Therapy focuses on alleviating restrictions, enabling the Central Nervous System to function at a higher level and assisting the body to self-correct and heal.

 The CranioSacral System